gbragafibra/whatislife/lit.md

 - Rosen, R. (1987).
 On the scope of syntactics in mathematics and science: the machine metaphor.
 In Real brains: artificial minds (pp. 1-23).

+- Rosen, R. (1989).
+The roles of necessity in biology.
+In Newton to Aristotle: Toward a Theory of Models for Living Systems (pp. 11-37).
+Boston, MA: Birkhäuser Boston.

+- Rosen, R. (1995).
+Effective processes and natural law.
+In The universal Turing machine (2nd ed.) a half-century survey (pp. 485-498).

 ### Calculus of indications related

 - Varela, F. J., & Goguen, J. A. (1978).
 The arithmetic of closure.
 Cybernetics and System, 8(3-4), 291-324.